iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 Our hypothesis for this case concerns our definition of "maximal per-layer learning rate exponents."
 In our solver, we maximize the sum of learning rates, allowing tradeoffs between layers—we would reduce one layer's rate by 0.1 if it enables increasing others by a total exceeding 0.1.

 This approach assumes all layers contribute equally to optimization, which may not be universally true.
 If this assumption explains our inconsistent improvements, we should observe a correlation between performance and tradeoff intensity.
-To test this, we'll plot loss improvement over the baseline against a metric measuring these tradeoffs—specifically, the average decrease (increases ignored) in learning rate per layer calculated as the sum of all decreases divided by the number of layers, which equals zero if all layers receive increased rates.
+To test this, we'll plot loss improvement over the baseline against a metric measuring these tradeoffs - specifically, the average decrease (increases ignored) in learning rate per layer calculated as the sum of all decreases divided by the number of layers, which equals zero if all layers receive increased rates.

 <div align="center">
   <img src="/assets/alignments/loss_decrease_vs_lr_tradeoffs.png" width="700"/>